 Did you know high fructose corn syrup can be considered natural according to the FDA?
 The term natural is unregulated and undefined by the FDA and is essentially at the whim of food producers.
 The FDA has "not objected to the use of the term if the food does not contain added color, artificial flavors, or synthetic substances."
 The USDA, on the other hand, has clearly defined "naturally raised" for meat and poultry products as "no growth promoters, antibiotics, animal by-products, or fish by-products."
 For the most part, natural can mean whatever processors like and is not verified by a third party.

 The Fair Trade label promotes standards for fair labor practices, environmentalism, social policy, fair pricing, and community development.
 Like organics, fair trade is a regulated term that is third-party verified.
 Buying fair trade ensures growers get a fair price for their products and are treated with respect.
+In 2012, Pomona College established a Fair Trade Resolution and became a Fair Trade University.
 All coffee and tea used by Dining Services is Fair Trade Organic.